safiullah-arian/safiullah-arian/README.md

 </div>

 # 💫 About Me:
-💡 I’m Safiullah Arian, a Software Engineer.<br>
-🔭 I’m currently working on Procurement Management Information System<br>
-👀 I’m interested in growing as a Data Scientist .<br>
-🌱 I’m currently learning the MERN Stack.<br>
-💬 Ask me about  Python Django, Odoo, ERP, React JS, Node JS, Next JS<br>
-📫 You can contact me at ahsas.a246@gmail.com<br>
-💞️ I’m looking to collaborate on ...<br>
-⚡ Fun fact: I am a passionate full-stack developer.<br>
+💡 I’m Safiullah Arian, a Software Engineer.<br>🔭 I’m currently working on (ERP) Procurement Management Information System<br>👀 I’m interested in growing as a Data Scientist.<br>🌱 I’m currently learning Big Data and Data science.<br>💬 Ask me about Python Django, Odoo, ERP, React JS, and Javascript.<br>📫 You can contact me at ahsas.a246@gmail.com<br>💞️ I’m looking to collaborate on new tasks and challenges to solve<br>⚡ Fun fact: I am a passionate full-stack developer and business logic of Logistic and Procurement ERP work  Machine Learning and AI.
 <br/>
 <br/>
 <div align="center">